 A full blog post will be written once the documents are completely finalised and will include links to the full documents when they become generally available.
-Images will be added to the Graphic Work page shortly.
+Images have been added to two galleries on the Graphic Work page.

 Friday 15th March 2019

 I presented at the NAFAE Research Student Conference – Living Research: The Urgency of the Arts, as part of the Collaboration strand.
 You can download pdf files of the conference programme and the conference booklet from the NAFAE website.

 My presentation focused on my collaborative work with the Centre for Neuroimaging Sciences and the role of graphic design practice in that collaboration.
 For more details about the conference, and my presentation, see this blog post.

 Wednesday 27th February 2019

 The first speaker was Lilian Fragi, an art curator at LabVerde, an annual ‘art immersion program’ in the Brazilian Amazon.
 She was followed by Aleksandra Borys, a former student of CSM’s Masters in Art and Science, who had been an artist-in-residence at LabVerde in 2017.
 Catalogues detailing the work undertaken during the residencies can be downloaded from the Labverde website.
 The final speaker was Neal White, Professor of Art / Science at the University of Westminster, who has spent 20 years of artistic practice working at remote sites.